NMAPS Mathematics Course

 - 14.5 days of professional study

-The course will open with a three-day residential induction course for all trainees.
-This will set the expectation of the training year and to allow you forge bonds with other trainees.
+The course will open with a three-day induction course for all trainees.
+This is normally a three-day residential event, but due to ongoing COVID-19 restrictions this may be subject to change.
+We will update details nearer the time.
+Whether the induction is held face-to-face, online or blended, it will set the expectation of the training year and allow you forge bonds with other trainees.

 The majority of time you will spend in your main placement school.
 A second six week placement will be in a contrasting school.
 Shorter placements in other types of school, will give you an all rounded training.
 This includes state and private schools; comprehensive and selective schools; primary, special schools and pupil referral units.